-- In response to the SYSC changes, one major bank decided to appoint the MLRO's line manager as the designated director with overarching responsibility for AML controls.
+5.3.1 review following the publication of the 2006 JMLSG (Joint Money Laundering Steering Group.
+See FCG Annex 1 for common terms) guidance, in order to identify which parts of the business were affected and what action was needed.
+It identified eight core business areas, which represented the key operational areas exposed to risk from money laundering.
+These business areas were ranked in order of risk and formed into workstreams.
+The local managers from each workstream business area were then trained by the Compliance Policy Team, using a series of presentations and individual workshops, to understand the impact of the risk-based approach, their individual responsibilities and the appropriate customer due diligence policies.
+These managers were then required to apply this awareness and their existing knowledge of their workstreams' business activities to create documented risk profiles covering customers, products, delivery channels and geography.
+The risk profiles were graded as Red, Amber and Green and customer due diligence and monitoring requirements set at appropriate levels.
+In response to the SYSC changes, one major bank decided to appoint the MLRO's line manager as the designated director with overarching responsibility for AML controls.
 This director was seen as the obvious choice for the role, given that his portfolio of responsibilities included fraud, risk and money laundering.
 The bank's decision formally to appoint a Board-level senior manager to this position was viewed as reinforcing the importance of having in place a robust AML control framework.
-Following his appointment, the director decided that the management information (MI) on AML - In one small firm, the MLRO was clearly not fully engaged in his role.
+Following his appointment, the director decided MLRO reports, which failed to demonstrate to their governing body and senior management that the firms' AML systems and controls were operating effectively.
+In one case, the MLRO stated categorically that there had been no perceived deficiencies in the suspicious activity reporting process.
+However, he was unable even to describe that process to us, so it was highly unlikely that he had ever reviewed the SAR (Suspicious Activity Report.
+See FCG Annex 1 for common terms) process for possible deficiencies.
+In one small firm, the MLRO was clearly not fully engaged in his role.
 For example, he was unaware that we had removed the Money Laundering sourcebook and he was still using an outdated (2003) edition of the JMLSG Guidance.
-It was not entirely clear whether this arose from a lack of interest in his MLRO function or from inadequate compliance resources at the firm, which left him with insufficient time to keep up to date with AML matters, or a combination of both.
+It was not entirely clear whether this arose from a lack of interest in his MLRO function or from inadequate compliance resources at the firm, which left him with insufficient time to keep up to date with AML matters, or a combination of both. .